environmental

 -

 From 1995 to 2000 information from the federal and state governments was compiled for Comprehensive Regional Assessments (CRA), which formed the basis for Regional Forest Agreements (RFA) that identified areas for conservation to meet targets agreed by the Commonwealth Government with the United Nations.
-These 3 CDs were created as part of GA's contribution to the Tasmania CRA.
-CD1 contains final versions of all data coverages and shapefiles used in the project, and final versions of documents provided for publishing.
-CD2 contains Published Graphics files in ArcInfo (.gra), postscript (.ps) and Web ready (.gif) formats.
-CD3 contains all Geophysical Images and Landsat data.
+These 3 CDs were created as part of GA's contribution to the SW Western Australia CRA.
+CD1 contains final versions of all data coverages, images and shapefiles used in the project.
+CD2 contains the final CRA report, Executive Summary, and associated maps and figures in Arcinfo (.gra), postscript (.ps) and Web ready (.gif) formats.
+CD3 contains the final Minerals Assessment report and associated maps and figures in Arcinfo, postscript and Web ready formats.

 -